uil comment info

 Camping La Ravoire: Rent a bike directly at the campsite or nearby and join the Lake Annecy cycle path.
 You can easily follow this path around the lake and discover the neighboring villages.

 Camping Les Fontaines: You can also rent a bike directly at the campsite or nearby and access the cycle path.
 On leaving the campsite, turn right at the stop sign, then take the first left onto “route des Vignettes”.
 You’ll reach the greenway at the old Lathuile train station.
-The track takes you around the lake, allowing you to enjoy the picturesque scenery to the full.
+The trail takes you around the lake and lets you enjoy the picturesque scenery to the full.

 Boating, an original way to discover the lake

 Boating is a unique and relaxing way to discover Lake Annecy.
-Companies offer guided cruises, regular shuttles between villages and private boat rentals.
+The Compagnie des Bateaux offers guided cruises, regular shuttles between villages and private boat rentals.
 Seeing the lake and its mountains from the water is an unforgettable experience, with shuttles linking the main villages around the lake.
-See company websites for detailed schedules and fares.
+See the company’s website for detailed timetables and fares.

 Take the boat from our Lake Annecy campsites